 The best way to deal with foundation problems is to stop them from happening in the first place.
 While you can’t control Oklahoma’s clay soil or the weather, you can take several proactive steps to protect your home’s foundation.
 Think of it as preventative care for your biggest investment.
 Most foundation issues stem from one thing: water.
 By managing the water and soil around your home, you can significantly reduce the stress on your foundation.
 These simple, effective strategies can help you keep your foundation stable and strong for years to come.

-Improve Your Yard’s Drainage and Grading
+Improve Your Yard’s Drainage and Slope

 Proper drainage is your foundation’s best friend.
 The goal is to keep water from pooling around your house.
 When water saturates the soil, it causes the clay to expand and press against your foundation walls, a process that can easily lead to cracks.
 The ground around your home should slope away from the foundation, dropping at least six inches over the first ten feet.
 Take a walk around your property after the next rain to see where water goes.
 If you see puddles near the house, you may have a grading issue.
 Also, make a habit of cleaning your gutters and ensuring your downspouts direct water far from the foundation.
 Sometimes, a simple downspout extender is all you need to prevent serious water intrusion issues.

-Manage Your Landscaping and Tree Roots
+Manage Landscaping and Troublesome Tree Roots

 The beautiful trees and shrubs that add curb appeal to your home can also pose a threat to your foundation.
 Large tree roots are incredibly powerful and can grow into and underneath your foundation, causing it to shift and crack.
 During dry spells, these same roots can draw massive amounts of moisture from the soil, causing it to shrink and pull away from the foundation, leading to settling.
 As a general rule, keep large trees and shrubs planted a safe distance from your home, ideally at least 20 feet.
 If you have mature trees close to your house, you can install a root barrier to redirect their growth.
 Thoughtful landscaping not only protects your home but also prevents future headaches and the need for extensive foundation repair.